 - Ugly bezel around screen

-Unlike other touch screen monitors like the Dell 2418HT, which tries to disguise itself as a regular screen, the Acer T232HL makes a statement - it’s clear from looking at it that this is a touch screen device, not just some random screen to watch YouTube on.
+Unlike other touch screen monitors which try to disguise themselves as a regular screen, the Acer T232HL makes a statement - it’s clear from looking at it that this is a touch screen device, not just some random screen to watch YouTube on.

 You can adjust the screen angle anywhere between 30 and 80 degrees, which means you can keep the screen upright like a standard monitor or lay it down almost flat in front of you - a feature that makes the Acer T232HL ideal for digital artists who want to draw directly onto the screen.